 Graduate finds her outdoor classroom

-Each morning, Savannah Salazar walks the Lawther-Deer Park Prairie nestled in the middle of three subdivisions and home to more than 300 species of unique plants.
+Each morning Savannah Salazar walks the Lawther-Deer Park Prairie.
+Nestled in the middle of three subdivisions, the prairie is home to more than 300 species of unique plants.

-She was hired as the prairie’s first educator with the Bayou Land Conservancy to teach young visitors from area schools about bird and plant identification, the ecosystem, and the prairie’s history.
-The outdoors serve as the perfect setting for her classroom – one she was called to during her education and career exploration at San Jacinto College.
+Salazar was hired as the prairie’s first educator with the Bayou Land Conservancy to teach young visitors from area schools about bird and plant identification, the ecosystem and the prairie’s history.
+The outdoors serves as the perfect setting for her classroom – one she was called to during her education and career exploration at San Jacinto College.

-“When I came back home, I didn’t really know what I wanted to do,” said Salazar.
-“I went ahead and attended San Jacinto College and enrolled in education courses.
+“When I came back home, I didn’t know what I wanted to do,” said Salazar.
+“I attended San Jacinto College and enrolled in education courses.
 I knew I wanted to teach what I had a passion for.
 I had phenomenal professors who inspired me on which direction to take.”

-Dr. Debbie Simpson-Smith and Dr. Judith Maima were two of those professors who quickly learned of Salazar’s passion and began guiding her to the next step of pursuing her bachelor’s degree in biology from the University of Houston-Clear Lake.
+Dr. Debbie Simpson-Smith and Dr. Judith Maima were two of those professors.
+They quickly learned of Salazar’s passion and began guiding her to the next step of pursuing her bachelor’s degree in biology from the University of Houston-Clear Lake.

-“Savannah knew from the first day of class what she wanted to be when she grew up,” said Dr. Simpson-Smith, chair of child development, education, and psychology.
+“Savannah knew from the first day of class what she wanted to be when she grew up,” said Dr. Simpson-Smith, chair of the child development, education and psychology program.
 “She was so excited to become a teacher and help children open their eyes to the world around them.”